 Build Quality Improvement and Outcomes Tracking Systems

-- Define key performance indicators: Establish metrics such as average weight loss, HbA1c reduction, medication persistence rates, and patient satisfaction scores.
+- Define key performance indicators: Establish metrics such as mean weight reduction, HbA1c reduction, medication persistence rates, and patient satisfaction scores.

 - Create outcome reporting dashboards: Develop visual representations of clinic-wide outcomes to track progress and identify improvement opportunities.